PranjalKhatri/KRITI_ENERGY_CHAIN/README.md

 We support small scale prosumers by setting a market cap and ensuring that even they get a fair chance to participate and buy energy.
 This ensures efficient distribution of energy amongst all high scale to low scale prosumers.

 Profit is ensured when the users bid fair amounts otherwise they go to DSO.
 This profit of all the users ensure market participation for the users thereby helping the model to scale on a larger level.
+ZK-SNARKS helps make the transactions smoother, faster & secure on a larger scale.
+When traffic is high, transactions could take upto ten minutes to verify.

+## Tech-Stacks Used
+- Solidity
+- ZoKrates
+- Next.js
+- MongoDB
+- Tailwind CSS
+- Python

 ## How to Run the Project
 1. **Install Dependencies for Frontend**